-Circle of Hope's spring fundraiser, HOPE Blooms, will take place on Saturday, May 5th at 7:00 p.m. in Weston.
-Save the date!
+Circle of Hope's spring fundraiser, HOPE Blooms, took place on Saturday, May 5th at Weston Community Center.
+Thank you for supporting this wonderful event!

-Last year, this exciting event helped us raise nearly $60,000 to promote the health and dignity of homeless individuals and families.
-Again this year, guests will enjoy delicious food, great music, spring flowers, and a silent auction with some must-have auction items and packages!
+We are thrilled to report that HOPE Blooms raised $87,000 to promote the health and dignity of homeless individuals and families!
+Guests enjoyed delicious food, great music, spring flowers, and a silent auction with some must-have auction items and packages.

 metro west expansion